gregorredinger/vis_clustering_algorithms/README.md

 !
 Don't exit the processes "build" & "server" by Typing Strg + C, if you wanna do something in the Terminal, open a new Terminal Window

+### CONTRIBUTING

+* Additional Packages can be installed via "npm install packagename --save", or if it's a Package that's only used during development "npm install packagename --save-dev".
+The --save is important because it saves the package to the list of dependencies in the package.json File, if it's not included there, the package will not be installed automatically by typing "npm update", which is unfortunate if the package is used in the Code but the other Contributors have to install it manually, because the package is not listed in the package.json file.
+A Source of available Packages can be found here: https://www.npmjs.com/

+* The Project Pages for the Milestones can be found in the Branch "gh-pages", see https://github.com/gregorredinger/vis_clustering_algorithms/tree/gh-pages

+* Scripts for executing Tasks (e.g. tests) can be defined in the file "package.json" under scripts.

 ### TROUBLESHOOTING